[3 MIN READ]

 As a general rule, you should avoid alcohol throughout pregnancy.
 That said, if you didn’t realize you are pregnant and had a few drinks, do not panic.
 Follow up with your doctor as soon as possible to address any concerns.

-One tip: if you are trying to conceive and are passed the midpoint of your cycle (when you could have ovulated and become pregnant), be very careful about having alcohol or other medications that might harm a developing embryo.
+One tip: if you are trying to conceive and are past the midpoint of your cycle (when you could have ovulated and become pregnant), be very careful about having alcohol or other medications that might harm a developing embryo.
 Your provider can help guide you on specific medications to ensure that you’re on the right track.

 Several months prior to conception, it is best to avoid mercury-rich fish such as tuna, sea bass, king mackerel, swordfish, shark and halibut.
 Mercury can harm the developing brain and nervous system of a fetus.